Open-Cascade-SAS/OCCT/dox/dev_guides/wok/wok.md

 * jni (j).
 No description of the source files is needed.
 There is a single source file: *jni.cdl*.
 * toolkit (t) The description is given by the file called PACKAGES which is stored in the unit’s src directory.
 FILES must also exist in this directory, and must include PACKAGES in its list of files.
 * delivery (d) The description is given by two files stored in the unit’s src directory: FILES and a file called COMPONENTS.
 FILES must include COMPONENTS in its list of files.
 * resource (r) A resource unit is used in a delivery.
-FILES contains a list of the unit’s files, one per line in the following format: *atype:::afilename*  Here, *filename* is the name of a file, which the compiler will look for in the src directory of the unit, and *atype* is a WOK type.
+FILES contains a list of the unit’s files, one per line in the following format: *atype\:\:\:afilename*  Here, *filename* is the name of a file, which the compiler will look for in the src directory of the unit, and *atype* is a WOK type.
 To display a list of all available WOK types, use the command: *wokinfo -T*.

 #### Derived files

 Derived files created by compilation are automatically placed in the derived section of the development unit.
 These may be executable files or archives of compilation results.

 @subsubsection occt_wok_2_1_3 Package

 A package is a development unit that defines a set of classes, which share a number of common features such as similar data structure or a set of complementary algorithmic services.
 Packages help to manage creation and the use of large hierarchies of software components.
 To create a package, you write a .cdl file describing it in the src directory of the package development unit.
 The description includes classes and global methods, which comprise it.
 Each class is also described in a separate .cdl file.
 The package .cdl file also lists the packages used in the specification of its classes and methods.
 C++ implementation files are also stored in the src subdirectory of the package development unit.
 These implementation files are: